RUCAIBox/TextBox/README.md

 - [ ] Save processed files.
 How to check is config or file changed? (maybe with md5 of config and files)
 - [ ] *Max-token?
 - [ ] `eval` and `repr`
+- [ ] valid target setting if not metric for best is not loss
 ### Pre-training tasks (construct new `target_id` and `source_id` according to old `source_id`)
 - [ ] DAE (like BART)
 - [ ] Masked Seq2Seq (like MASS)